MaguetteD/NoiseModelling/Docs/Get_Started_GUI.rst

    Filter window

 .. tip::
-    Now that you have made your first noise map (congratulations!), you can try again, adding / changing optional parameters to see the differeneces.
+    Now that you have made your first noise map (congratulations!), you can try again, adding / changing optional parameters to see the differences.

 Step 7: Know the possibilities